leenkme/leenkme/readme.txt

 Contributors: layotte
 Tags: publish, automatic, facebook, twitter, linkedin, friendfeed, fan page, groups, publicize, open graph, social media, social media tools
 Requires at least: 3.1
-Tested up to: 4.1
+Tested up to: 4.2
-Stable tag: 2.2.7
+Stable tag: 2.3.0

-leenk.me empowers you to publicize your WordPress content to your Twitter, Facebook, LinkedIn, & FriendFeed accounts automatically.
+leenk.me empowers you to publicize your WordPress content to your Twitter, Facebook, and LinkedIn accounts automatically.

 == Description ==

-leenk.me automatically publishes a tweet to your Twitter account, a status update to your Facebook profile/fan page/group walls, a share on your LinkedIn profile/group/company, and an entry on your FriendFeed profile/group whenever you publish a new post in your WordPress website.
+leenk.me automatically publishes a tweet to your Twitter account, a status update to your Facebook profile/fan page/group walls, and a share on your LinkedIn profile/company whenever you publish a new post in your WordPress website.

 What can you do with leenk.me?